grotlue/trading-cards/README.md

 This web app showcases trading cards using the following API: https://docs.magicthegathering.io/#api_v1cards_list.

+## App Functionality
+### Main components
+- `<ShowCase>`: Responsible for fetching a paginated card list & managing state shared by `<Filters>`, `<CardList>`.
+- `<Filters>`: Handles filtering logic and updates the API url based on filters for names and colors.
+- `<CardList>`: Simple component, which displays a loading state, a list of `<Card>`s & and an error message, if given.
+- `<Card>`: Displays the "front side" of the card by default with basic information.
+Handles the card click which will fetch card details and display them on the "back side".

 ## Running & using the app
 **ℹ️ The following scripts must be run in the project directoy.**